 What are these startling orthodontic prices we mentioned?
-They can vary significantly based on your condition severity, your dentist or orthodontist’s rates, and the type of treatment you choose.
+They can vary significantly based on your condition’s severity, your dentist or orthodontist’s rates, and the type of treatment you choose.

 On average, your Invisalign treatment will cost somewhere between $3,000 and $8,000.
 That’s a pretty big range, but only because the price is subject to several influencing factors.
-Your condition severity, treatment length, dentist’s expertise, and even where you live can affect your final price.
+Your condition’s severity, treatment length, dentist’s expertise, and even where you live can affect your final price.
 Read through our true cost of Invisalign guide for a closer look.

-Although Invisalign is the original clear aligner producer, they’re no longer the only one.
+Although Invisalign pioneered mainstream clear aligner treatment, they’re no longer the only producer.
 ClearCorrect hit the scene in 2006 and has been a worthy competitor ever since.
-They charge less for lab fees than Invisalign does, so their prices can be slightly lower, often in the $3,000 – $5,000 range (although up to $8,000 is possible too).
-Then there’s Six Month Smiles, who offer clear braces and aligners that treat minor cases in, you guessed it, six months.
-Despite being a shorter treatment, Six Month Smiles often costs $3,500 – $5,000, according to their website.
+They charge less for lab fees than Invisalign does, so their prices can be slightly lower, often in the $3,000–$5,000 range (although up to $8,000 is possible too).
+Then there’s SureSmile, who offers an affordable, highly customizable alternative that typically costs $2,000–$6,000, and 3M Clarity, who makes some of the most powerful aligners out there and often costs $3,000–$8,000.

 At-Home Clear Aligners

 While Invisalign must be administered in a dentist or orthodontist’s office, at-home aligners let you complete treatment (you guessed it) at home.
 A remote dentist will design your treatment and you’ll receive all of your aligners in the mail, then follow your treatment plan to gradually shift your teeth.

-Our top-ranked provider is byte, which costs $1,895 for standard treatment and $2,295 for byte At-Night.
-They don’t have the absolute lowest price on the market, but their average 3-month treatment time is the industry’s fastest and their byte-for-life guarantee are unmatched.
-Plus, byte will walk you through the entire insurance process, from initial coverage checks to claims and anything else you might need, making it a whole lot easier.
-Check out our guide on insurance coverage with byte for more info.
+Our top-ranked provider is Byte, which costs $1,999 for standard treatment and $2,399 for Byte At-Night.
+They don’t have the absolute lowest price on the market, but their treatment plans are just four months on average, and they put a lifetime guarantee on your smile.
+Plus, Byte will walk you through the entire insurance process, from initial coverage checks to claims and anything else you might need, making it a lot easier.
+Check out our guide on insurance coverage with Byte for more info.